Related Links

 This four week course uses a blended learning format.
 The class meets synchronously two hours per week via video conferencing, along with asynchronous discussions, readings, and hands-on activities.
 Participants build community through small group activities during synchronous class, online discussions, and virtual gatherings.
 Live sessions will be held on Thursdays from 3:00-5:00 pm CST.

 The course fee includes course materials, shipping, and Center for Collections Care swag.
-Two hands-on kits and instructions will be mailed to participants before the start of class.
+One hands-on kit and instructions will be mailed to participants before the start of class.

 Christa Deacy-Quinn is the Collections Manager at the University of Illinois Spurlock Museum where she has managed collections care and preservation, artifact storage, packaging, transport, as well as exhibit design and installation since 1991.
 Christa holds a M.A. in Anthropology from the University of Illinois and a B.A. in Anthropology and Museum Studies from SUNY-Oswego.
 In addition, she teaches museum collection preservation at the University of Illinois, serves as a faculty associate of Ontario’s Willowbank School of Restoration Arts, and is a peer reviewer for the Museum Assessment Program for the American Alliance of Museums.
 Christa is author of FUNdamentals of Museum IPM, accessible for free download.